IstratieStefan/Omnicut/README.md

 ## The user interface (the app)

 The user interface was created using HTML, CSS and JavaScript.
 Looking at the app, we notice that the app is split into 2 main parts that apear right after the loading screen.
 On the left, we have, starting from top to bottom: a positioning section with 2 subdivisions (relative movement and current position; A g-code text area; A progress viewer and a console.
-On the right, we have a header with double functionality, those being monitoring (monitoring the state of the spindle and fans, as well as seeing the current temperature and humidity) and file settings (opening a  g-code or an SVG file, as well as editing an SVG file in multiple ways); a g-code viewer and a button to toggle between the functionalities of the header.
+On the right, we have a header with double functionality, those being monitoring (monitoring the state of the spindle and fans, as well as seeing the current temperature and humidity) and file settings (opening a  g-code or an SVG file, as well as editing an SVG file in multiple ways); an action bar; a g-code viewer and a button to toggle between the functionalities of the header.

 ### 1. Positioning section